federicocarboni/saxe/CONTRIBUTING.md

 - `camelCase` for functions, methods, properties and variables.
 - Acronyms only have their first letter capitalized, e.g. `XMLParser` should instead be `XmlParser`.
 - `UPPER_SNAKE_CASE` for enum variants and values intended to be constant.
+- Avoid getters and setters.
+When that functionality is needed use methods instead.
+- No inheritance.
+Not even for `Error`s.

+### Compatibility

+This library targets modern JavaScript runtimes with support for ES2017 and the `TextDecoder` DOM API.
+Other than that avoid any weird prototype hacks (`__proto__` is banned, together with `Object.{set,get}PrototypeOf()`) and non portable runtime specific functionality.